TheBlackfreak/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script to display the first 10 lines of a file
+A script that displays the third line of a file